Join the next generation of young people passionate about the future of grassroots conservation

 - Enable those involved to feel empowered to support conservation in a way which does not centre around personal capacity for giving, but rather around fundraising and collaborating in a creative way with likeminded young people.

 Anyone fundraising as part of WFN NextGen will have the mentorship and support of the Committee.
-We can help you hone a crazy fundraising idea into something ready to go, or help you find a fundraising challenge which suits your skills.
+We can help you hone an complex fundraising idea into something ready to go, or help you find a fundraising challenge which suits your skills.

 Are you ready to do something epic for global grassroots conservation?